BA (Hons) in Fashion Design

 • 100% continuous assessment means learners do not need to sit written exams.

-• The calibre of our fashion graduates work has been recognised through numerous industry awards and exhibitions.
+• The calibre of our fashion graduate's work has been recognised through numerous industry awards and exhibitions.

-• Develop strong brand communication and entrepreneurial skills.
-Former students collections can be found at Brown Thomas Create, Havana Boutique, Marion Cuddy, Om Diva and at the Design House.
+• Graduates are prepared for roles as fashion designers, buyers, trend forecasters, visual merchandisers, and other positions requiring creative design, technical, and business knowledge.
+Our graduates' collections can be found at Brown Thomas Create, Havana Boutique, Marion Cuddy, Om Diva, and the Design House.

 Course Highlights

-• Create a dynamic fashion collection
+• Design an innovative fashion collection

 Experienced Lecturers